Quick Start | Excel to Dataiku#

 1. From the Dataiku Design homepage, click + New Project.

-Dataiku screenshot showing steps to create a new project.
+Dataiku screenshot of the dialog for creating a new project.

 Note